Fees, Finance & Funding 19+

 - The funds are paid subject to learners meeting the conditions of your learning agreement in terms of learning goals and the standards of behaviour and maintain a good attendance pattern in line with the college expectations, which must be at least 10 guided learning hours per week.

 - Where a learner has been awarded a study award but they do not meet the attendance, behaviour and effort requirements, payment will not be made.
+In addition we reserve the right to stop any Childcare award and you may incur a notice period payment.

 - Where a learner has been awarded childcare support, attendance will also be monitored and this support may be removed, with one months’ notice in writing to the learner and the childcare provider, where the learner does not have an appropriate level of attendance or where they are not progressing with their studies.